 Dev-centric isn’t just a buzz word, it’s a practice… And it works!
-Find out what a developer-centric culture is, how it can reenergize your team, improve your business, and how you can create a dev-centric culture for your own team.
+Find out what a developer-centric company culture is, how it can reenergize your team, improve your business, and how you can create one of your own.

 It’s totally normal, right?

 At some point, we’ve all thought that we were the center of the universe.
 And, despite the initial shock of learning that notion to be unmistakably false, most of us have freely let it go.
 For great software developers, though, that preoperational egocentric identity might have actually been right…